IoC-Sunderland/PYTHON_TUTORIALS/Beginner/DATA_TYPES/README.md

 | **dict** | Stores key:value pairs, mutable |   {"name":"Bob, "age": 21}

 **What is mutable/immutable?**

-Mutability is the ability to be able change.
+Mutability is the ability to be able to change.

 If we say something is **mutable** then it can change.